openseattle/openseattle.github.io/_posts/2016-03-14-parks-recreation-data-apps.md

 ---
-title: "Data & apps about Seattle Parks & Recreation at the last Open Seattle event"
+title: "Data & apps about Seattle Parks & Recreation"
 published: true
 layout: page
 description:  "Learn about apps focused on Seattle's parks, data released by Parks & Recreation, and the upcoming hackathon related to parks & rec!"
 author: Katherine Boyd
 ---

+Interested in making apps related to Seattle's parks?
+Staff from Seattle Parks & Recreation visited the March 10 Open Seattle and shared info about parks-related data & announced an upcoming hackathon focused on parks & rec!

+Three civic tech projects were demoed as well, two of which are parks-related.

 ## Announcement: March 18-19 Hackathon
 Things kicked off with an announcement about AT&T’s Developer program.
 Ed Donaghue of AT&T invited people to the Hackathon at Surf on March 18-19.
 It will start Friday night, running through Saturday.
 6 pm is dinner, 7 pm speakers, then team formation.
 You don’t have to come with a team, but can if you want to.
 Linked in meetup for this event.